-Agile development groups have a daily scrum, or daily standup meeting.
-It’s meant to be a quick check in for the team with discussion topics kept at a very high level.
+Agile development groups have what is called a daily scrum, a quick meeting often done as a daily “standup” meeting.
+It’s meant to be a quick checkin for the team with discussion topics kept at a very high level.
 People gather in a central area and stand as each member answers three simple questions which I’ll expand on below.
 The team stands so as to not get too comfortable and drag the meeting on.
 It’s really not intended to be your typical meeting.

 Standup meetings aren’t just for development groups.